Frequently Asked Questions

 What does EMT school require?

-EMT school is a demanding and time-consuming 3-month class that requires perfect attendance.
+EMT school is a demanding and time-consuming 210-hour class that requires perfect attendance.
 During the academic year, EMT school is offered at the squad building, evenings and weekends, by an outside training company.
 Summer classes can be found at Union County College or other squads.
 Students will be issued a 1300-page textbook that must be read cover to cover.
 The school will have lectures, regular written tests and practical (skills) exams, as well as a final exam.
-All students are required to work for 10 hours in the ER, usually at JFK Medical Center.
-All students must take the state EMT exam and pass with at least a 70% score.
+All students are required to work for 10 hours in the ER.
+All students sit for the National Registry of Emergency Medical Technicians exam.

 EMT school is about 200 hours long and reading and studying for exams will take a lot of time.
 It is challenging to take it during the school year on top of regular school work, so many cadets take it in the summer.
 Please carefully consider how much additional work is required before you add it to your regular school class load.